gluonhq/gluonfx-gradle-plugin/README.md

 #### `nativeInstall`

-On mobile only, installs the generated package that was created after `nativePackage`.
+Installs the generated package or the binary that was created.

 Run:

     ./gradlew nativeInstall

+Note: At the moment, this task is only intended for Android and Linux-AArch64.

 ### Configuration